 Living on my own for the first time (kinda)

 After first year, I moved into a real apartment for the first time.
 It was right across from campus and close to lots of my friends.
-Around the same time, my mom also changed into a new job; it required her to be in Toronto 3-4 days of the week.
+Around the same time, my mom also changed into a new job; it required her to be in Toronto 3-4 days a week.

 So, my mom and I decided to live together in a 2 bedroom apartment.
 I had the perfect gig – my mom would help buy groceries and take me out during the week, and on weekends I had the place to myself.

-I was also doing my first “real job” last summer (unless you count being an ice cream scooper).
+Last summer I had my first “real job” (unless you count being an ice cream scooper).
 I worked in the finance and accounting department of a company called Mattamy Asset Management.
 I’m so grateful for what I’ve learned and the great mentors that I met.
 Despite the remote nature of the job (given COVID-19), I still had a great summer.
 Soon I will be starting this year’s summer internship at an accounting firm.